paydro/excavator/README.md

     ...
     $

-This works fine until your script becomes too long.
-You can then split your commands up in to multiple files and tell Excavator where all your commands live.
+When the commands pile up, you can move them to other files and tell Excavator where all your commands live.

-For instance, let's assume we have the same `my_commands` script above, but we also add a directory named `commands` in the same directory.
-In the commands directory, we add the commands previously included in `my_commands`.
+For instance, let's assume we have the same `my_commands` script above, but we also add the directory `commands/`.
+In `commands/`, we refactor the previous commands from `my_commands`.
 The file hiearchy now looks like this:

     /Users/paydro/
-      - commands/
+      commands/
-        - happy_quotes.rb
+        happy_quotes.rb
-        - jokes.rb
+        jokes.rb
-      - my_commands # The original file
+      my_commands # The original file

 Now, inside `my_commands`, all we have is this: